-I hope my 50 survival food items help you towards your food storage stash.
+I hope my 50 survival food items (actually 51) help you towards your food storage stash.
 Please toss in an extra can or two every week in your grocery cart and you can survive a disaster.
 May God bless this world.

 Grains: AdobeStock_173386899 by Phanuwatnandee